pentathlon91-byte/pentathlon91-byte/climate_mobility_pipeline/README.md

 To keep the repository lightweight and GitHub-friendly, only **simplified sample data** is included in the `data/` directory.

-The full raw datasets used by the pipeline, including weather JSON files, mobility `.tar.gz` archives, extracted TXT logs, and processed Parquet outputs, are stored in **Azure Blob Storage** and accessed automatically during execution.
+The full raw datasets used by the pipeline, including weather JSON files, mobility `.tar.gz` archive, extracted TXT log, and processed Parquet output, are stored in **Azure Blob Storage** and accessed automatically during execution.

 This ensures the project remains easy to clone and run locally while still demonstrating a realistic, cloud-scale data engineering workflow.